artiz/artiz.github.io/README.md

 * JavaScript (Web, Full Stack): from 2002 and IE 5 till now
 * .NET: from 2002 with ASP.NET Forms and Microsoft SharePoint to MCSA: Web Applications in 2016
 * C++: from 2001 and Visual Studio 6/MFC till C++14
-* Performed 500+ technical interviews in JavaScript, .NET, and golang
+* Performed 500+ technical interviews in JavaScript, .NET, and Golang

 ### Platforms/Techologies